JulianadFreitas/Projeto_06_Instagram_React/README.md

 [//]: # (Add the features of your project here:)

 ### Conhecimentos:
-- Componentização, PROPS, create-react-app, Arrays no JS, Arrow FUnction, Import/Export.
+- Componentização, Props, create-react-app, Arrays no JS, Arrow Function, Import/Export.